 In addition to the basic requirements—(i) independence of the compensation committee, (ii) independence of the committee’s advisors, (iii) committee authority to retain advisors, and (iv) committee funding for advisors—the proposed New York Stock Exchange standards require the board of directors to examine additional considerations in determining compensation committee independence and adopt the SEC’s requirements for compensation committee advisers.
 The proposed NASDAQ standards, among other things, (i) require a standing compensation committee of at least two members and (ii) outline factors that will disqualify board members from serving on the compensation committee.
 The new listing standards for both exchanges will become effective in 2014.
 Full text of the New York Stock Exchange’s proposed standard is available here.
 Full text of the NASDAQ’s proposed standard is available here.

-If you would like more information about this topic or other legal issues, please contact us at 208.344.6000 or e-mail email@example.com.
+If you would like more information about this topic or other legal issues, please email a member of our Business Group or at 208.344.6000.